chromaui/chromatic-docs/branching-and-baselines.md

 ### Patch builds

 If Chromatic searches for a merge base and doesn't find one, it will prompt you to create a "patch build".
-This situation typically comes about when you are first installing Chromatic and you don't have build for older, historical builds (like the commit `x` in the picture above.
+This situation typically comes about when you are first installing Chromatic and you don't have build for older, historical builds (like the commit `x` in the picture above).

-The Chromatic has a special option `--patch-build=$head...$base` which is intended for this purpose.
+The Chromatic CLI has a special option `--patch-build=$head...$base` which is intended for this purpose.
 What this does is:

 1. Figure out what the merge base commit between head and base is in your git repo.
 2. Check out that commit and update dependencies